adamowada/slides/prompt-engineering-pph/slides.md

 3.
 - Create a free account at chat.openai.com
+! link in zoom chat

 4.
 - Let's view in browser:
-  - "New chat" button in upper left
+  - History on the left bar
   - Select gpt-3.5 or gpt-4
     - differences
+  - version at bottom
   - "Send a message"
   ! `what is chatgpt?`
+    - Stop generating
     - shift + enter
     - regenerate
     - edit response
+    - arrows
     - `copy` response
-  - History on the left bar
+    - "New chat" button in upper left
   - 3 dots for options:

 Transition